claceio/docs/content/docs/App/Overview/index.md

 <!-- prettier-ignore-end -->

-Create an app in dev mode with this code and vising the app url will show
+Create an app in dev mode with this code and visiting the app url will show
 ![Example Output](example1.png "Example Output")

 The name of the app is hello1.
 There is only one route defined, for page /, which shows a HTML page with the name of the app.
 The body is generated from the contents of the app.go.html file.
 A more verbose way to write the same app config would be